-James has been with Morgan & Morgan since 2010.
+James has been with Morgan & Associates since 2010.
 In his role as Tax & Accounting Manager, he is responsible for preparing and reviewing corporate, partnership, non-profit, and individual returns.
 James also handles complex accounting and bookkeeping work for a variety of clients in several industries, tax resolution for entities and individuals, and implementation and support for various client accounting software systems.
 He earned a Bachelor’s degree in business administration from Western Michigan University with concentrations in accounting and economics.
 James is also a Certified Public Accountant and has been a QuickBooks ProAdvisor since 2011.
 In his free time, James enjoys soccer, golf, rock climbing, and movies.

 BOSS is the answer to your back office headaches.
 Our cloud-based solution enables you to hand complex accounting tasks over to us.
 We work the numbers while providing you 24/7 access to your data—and all at a fixed, affordable monthly fee.

 We understand that the countless number of tasks associated with running a successful practice leaves you with little time to deal with your numerous accounting and tax responsibilities.
 That is where ...read more